apitrace/apitrace-tests/apps/README.markdown

 performed by the python program in ../app_driver.py.
-This driver program runs the application with the given arguments, performs a trace of the application, checks the trace against the reference script, and then run a "retrace" of the application (replaying the commands in the trace).
+This driver program runs the application with the given arguments, performs a trace of the application, checks the trace against the reference script, and then run a "replay" of the application (replaying the commands in the trace).

 In addition to a dump of the expected trace content, the reference